AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Records
 =======

-So far, all the types we have seen are what we can call base types: each instance of one of those types represents a single piece of data.
-Now we are going to study our first class of composite types: The record.
+So far, all the types we have encountered have values that are not
+decomposable: each instance represents a single piece of data.
+Now we are going to see our first class of composite types: records.

-Records are a way to piece together several instances of other types.
+Records allow composing a value out of instances of other types.
 Each of those instances will be given a name.
-The pair of a name to an instance of a specific type is called a field, or a component.
+The pair consisting of a name and an instance of a specific type is called a field, or a component.

 Record type declaration
 -----------------------